A No-Radiation Catheter Ablation Option

 How We Do It

-With extensive, advanced training and the latest imaging and mapping technology, Dr. Gidney and his staff have largely replaced fluoroscopy with the use of ultrasound guidance and 3D mapping.
+With extensive, advanced training and the latest imaging and mapping technology, some EPs have largely replaced fluoroscopy with the use of ultrasound guidance and 3D mapping.
 This technique was hard earned and is now recognized as one that sets the bar for excellence.
-Physicians regularly fly in from all over the country and even the world to observe this phenomenon with Dr. Gidney having received the industry designation of Technical Expertise Center (TEC Site).
-We believe this technique actually produces better imaging and more precision throughout the procedure.
+This technique may actually produce better imaging and more precision throughout the procedure.